Box ticking is it enough?

 However should you suffer an attack and it is very likely that you will, the costs to rectify the incident are likely to be high and will consist of some or all of the following:-

 Possible fines and litigation from regulatory bodies.

 You will have to implement the appropriate measures you should have in the first place.

 You may actually cease to trade.

-I am sure you will agree that Option A is a far better solution for your business and will in the long term be a far less expensive solution and will help you ensure you are GDPR compliant by the 25th of May 2018.
+We are sure you will agree that Option A is a far better solution for your business and will in the long term be a far less expensive solution and will help you ensure you are following a comprehensive GDPR/Cyber Compliance Journey.